detrack/detrack-core-php/README.md

 This is usually used to retrieve updated information of a delivery.

+Version 1.3+: You can pass the DO# as a string instead to retrieve the latest delivery attached to that DO#.

 ## Update and delete

 The `save()` and `delete()` functions work in the Object-Relation-Mapping style, and you can call them on any `Delivery` object: